neel2468/user-polling-system/README.md

 User Polling System
+A polling system where user can create polls, vote for the polls and can view the polls, their votes of the polls.
 Backend

-Technologies - Spring Boot,Spring Hibernate, Spring Security
+ Spring Boot, Spring Hibernate, Spring Security Authentication
+For authentication and to access protected api’s JSON Web Token is used.
 Database
-MySql
+MySQL
 Front End
-React js
+Reactjs
+Screenshot